 When "Luck" runs out for ex-racehorses who notices?

-The first thing I thought when I read that the HBO series "Luck" was being cancelled after the death of the third horse on the set was: Why hadn't I heard about the deaths of the first two horses?
+The first thing I thought when I read that the HBO series "Luck" was being cancelled after the death of the third horse on the set was:

 When "Luck" runs out for ex-racehorses who notices?